At Ian's Place - Part VIII, in which There is Melon and also f*bombing (you've been warned.)

 Ian stepped over the carpet and handed me a mug.
 “Sorry, I don’t know how you like it, but there was milk in the bag, so…”

 “That’s it, exactly.”
 I took a sip.
 Needs more milk.
 He makes it strong like I like.
 Stoppit.

 “This is good, hardcore.
 Phil makes coffee for mortals."
-Did that just sound like allegory?
 I looked up quickly - Ian didn't seem ruffled.

 “Phil’s been over.”
 Not a question, but not an accusation.
 I read the mental math on Ian's face – Phil’s a good guy, longtime friend, just walks in, not the type to shag an artist on his buddy’s living room floor.

 “Yeah, he doesn’t really pay attention to your schedule.
 He hangs out for a few, sometimes brings in his accordion.
 Kinda cool while I’m working."
 On the floor?
 Shut Up, brain.

 “You know Phil paints, too.
 He seen it?”
 Ian nodded toward the octopus.
 He had no other questions; I was relieved of my brain’s accusations.
 He settled into the loveseat and patted the space beside him.
 “Sit down.”